What's Consent Got To Do With It?January 19, 2016

 However, I think that the CICA need an education in consent when they have been given the ability to make life changing decisions about the award of compensation to survivors of sexual abuse.

 And the defendants that submit that an individual who has been groomed for years suddenly has the capacity to consent on their 16th birthday and after?
 Really?
 That is really an argument that you feel comfortable submitting and that you genuinely believe has any merit?
 Shame on you.

-I am a Senior Solicitor at Bolt Burdon Kemp specialising in Child Abuse claims.
-If you think you may have a claim, contact me free of charge and in confidence on 020 7288 4886 or at SiobhanCrawford@boltburdonkemp.co.uk for specialist legal advice.
-Alternatively, you can complete this form and one of the solicitors in the Child Abuse team will contact you.
-You can find out more about the team here.
+Siobhan Crawford is an associate solicitor in the Abuse team at Bolt Burdon Kemp.
+If you feel you may have a claim or are enquiring on behalf of a loved one, contact Siobhan free of charge and in confidence on 020 7288 4886 or at firstname.lastname@example.org.
+Alternatively, complete this form and one of the solicitors in the Abuse team will contact you.
+Find out more about the Abuse team.